cambridge-collection/cudl-terraform/README.md

 State is stored in S3, and will be picked up automatically from the init command.
 It is backend "s3" section of the main.tf file.

+## Running Terraform in sandbox environment

+Resource naming in the sandbox environment (AWS Account 563181399728) has been changed to include the user's CRSid.
+When running Terraform commands, you will be prompted to enter a value for the `owner` for which the CRSid should be provided.
+This will be added as a prefix in resource names.
+Other environments, dev, staging and production are not prefixed with the owner value.

 ## Data Loading Process Infrastructure.